KankakeeCommunityCollege/recover-newsroom/_drafts/new-trees-being-planted.md

 ---
 ![](/uploads/2022/treeplanting2-6-23-2022-220x257.jpg){: width="220" height="257"}&nbsp;![](/uploads/2022/treeplanting6-23-22-220x325.jpg){: width="220" height="325"}

-The grounds crew at KCC is adding further beauty to the Riverfront Campus with a variety of new trees.
+The grounds crew at KCC is adding further beauty to the Riverfront Campus by adding a variety of new trees.

 They are planting red cherry, pear, red and white Japanese dogwood, river birch, eastern redbud and American elm.